Common questions about drones

 How high and how far can I fly a drone? - In the US, a drone has to stay within visual line of sight of the drone pilot or of anyone who is assisting the drone pilot.
 Drones flown for fun have to stay lower than 400 feet above ground level.
 There are exceptions for the height limitations for certain kinds of commercial flight operations.

-Can I fly a drone while under the influence of alcohol or drugs? - No. Not only is such behavior not legal, it would be highly irresponsible.
+Can I fly a drone while under the influence of alcohol or drugs? - No. Not only is such behavior against FAA regulations in the US, it would be highly irresponsible in any part of the world.

 Additional drone resources